 And you can arrange your stuff according to how you use it.
 She says she remembers a comment a reader left at the end of an article on Apartment Therapy: "Don't change your habit, change your habitat."
-Williford says that helped her realize that it was OK to put a hamper in the living room, if that was where she was most likely to remove her socks.
+Williford says that helped her realize that it was OK to put a hamper in the living room if that was where she was most likely to remove her socks.
 "I realized I can kind of choose to design my home around my life, instead of designing my life around my home."

 You don't need fancy products and cleaning equipment

-You need an all-purpose cleaner, a disinfectant and a window cleaner, Williford says: That all-purpose cleaner will work on most surfaces in your home.
+You need an all-purpose cleaner, a disinfectant and a window cleaner, Williford says.
+That all-purpose cleaner will work on most surfaces in your home.
 The disinfectant will attack germs in places like inside the toilet or on the kitchen counter.
 And the window cleaner is formulated to make sure that it doesn't leave streaks or deposits.

-A few microfiber cloths will do nicely, as well as a scrub brush, a mop and a vacuum or broom.
+In terms of tools, a few microfiber cloths will do nicely, as well as a scrub brush, a mop and a vacuum or broom.
 She says you may also need a duster (or you can improvise with a sock!).

-Williford also keeps handy a razor blade (to scrape off something that's stuck), a cocktail pick (to get to tiny crevices) and squeegee (for glass shower doors and windows).
+Williford also keeps handy a razor blade (to scrape off something that's stuck), a cocktail pick (to get to tiny crevices) and a squeegee (for glass shower doors and windows).

 Three basic rules for cleaning

 Williford suggests starting with the kitchen and bathroom.
 "They're the most important rooms to clean — and to clean properly," she says.
-Make sure you clean all counter tops, the front of the fridge and cabinets and even trash cans.
+Make sure you clean all countertops, the front of the fridge and cabinets and even trash cans.
 Go clockwise so you don't miss any surfaces or furniture.